Risks

 **USD Value Loss of Deposited Assets:** The value of your deposited assets may decline in terms of USD due to price drops.

-**Risk of Bad Debt:** In highly volatile or extreme market conditions, the liquidation mechanisms may struggle to execute swiftly.
-This lag can occur due to rapidly falling token prices or a congested blockchain network, resulting in uncollateralized positions and potential bad debt within the system.
+**Risk of Bad Debt:** In highly volatile or extreme market conditions, liquidation mechanisms may not execute as intended.
+Rapid price movements or network congestion can result in undercollateralized positions and potential bad debt.

 Mitigation: